tshino/vscode-kb-macro/README.md

 ```

 **IMPORTANT NOTE**
-  - If you are using any other keymap extension or have your own `keybindings.json`, unfortunately, likely keystrokes in them won't be recorded.
+  - If you are using any other keymap extension or have custom keybindings in the `keybindings.json`, unfortunately, likely keystrokes in them won't be recorded.
 See the section below to enable them.

 **YOU CAN RECORD** (basically):
   - Characters that you type in a text editor